iElv/mathCLI/README.md

 # mathCLI

-Just a custom math CLI for counting.
+Just a simple math CLI for simple calculations.